General Plan Amendment (GPA) Batching

 General Plan Amendment Batching

 County of San Diego 2011 General Plan directs future growth in the unincorporated areas of the County.
-In 2018, the County of San Diego is processing multiple privately-initiated and County-initiated General Plan Amendments (GPAs) that, if approved, would modify the 2011 General Plan.
+The County of San Diego is processing multiple privately-initiated and County-initiated General Plan Amendments (GPAs) that, if approved, would modify the 2011 General Plan.
 Government Code Section 65358 limits the number of times any General Plan mandatory element can be amended to four times per year.
 Mandatory General Plan elements include: the Regional Land Use Element (Land Use Element), Mobility Element, Conservation and Open Space Element, Housing Element, Safety Element and Noise Element.
 However, each time an amendment is made, it may include more than one change to the General Plan.
-To facilitate the processing of multiple GPAs, the County has initiated a “batch” approach (as previously utilized in 2009 and 2010) to bundle the items on the occasions where a General Plan Amendment includes more than one change.
+To facilitate the processing of multiple GPAs, the County has initiated a “batch” approach (as previously utilized in 2009, 2010, and 2018) to bundle the items on the occasions where a General Plan Amendment includes more than one change.

 The following information describes the Batching Process, Contact Information & Links to Project Documents, options for providing Public Input, Hearing Day Procedures, and Background/Government Code information.
 Lastly, a Frequently Asked Questions (FAQ) document summarizes key information.